howard-gebb/howard-gebb/README.md

     <li>User Manual Author
     <li>Course Author and Instructor
     <li>Chef
-    <li>Listener: I get calls at 4 A.M. from friends, who "just want (or need) to talk."
+    <li>Listener: I get calls at 4 A.M. from friends who "just want (or need) to talk."
 </ul>
 <li>I’m interested in helping clients use
 <ul>